MoonPoet/xaprb-src/content/about.md

   design, simplicity, and function over form.
 I see the trees before the forest, and I might emphasize one or the other situationally.
 I love music, art, and poetry, but I don't always take the time to create beauty in my surroundings.
-  I function well in chaos, but I will try to create order.
+  I function well in chaos, and I think conflict is productive, but I will try to create order.
 I value quality craftsmanship, but I'm happy with a good bargain.
 I don't emphasize my appearance, and tend to dress simply.
 - **Others**: I recognize and value people's individuality, but I generally help people for a specific purpose, rather than for the satisfaction of being supportive.
 I believe everyone should contribute to the best of their ability.